 The driver sleeps for 100 ms between these command.

 The Tearing Effect (TE) signal from the display is very important.
-It allows the application to synchronize correctly with the display.
+It allows the application to synchronize the update of the display memory correctly with the display refresh rate.
 This helps the application to avoid tearing on the display.
 The display asserts the signal whenever it starts an update cycle.
-The MCU uses this signal to also sending data to the display.
+The MCU uses this signal to start sending data to the display.

 The TE signal is connected to the external interrupt input of the MCU.
 CubeMx generates and configures an interrupt on this pin.